NicolasLagaillardie/mpst_rust_github/artifact.md

 6. Run the docker container:

     ```bash
-    docker run -it -p mpanon:latest
+    docker run -it --rm mpanon:latest
     ```

 __Note__: You may need to run the above command with sudo

-1. The Docker image comes with an installation of vim and nano for editing.
+1. The Docker image comes with an installation of `vim` and `neovim` for editing.
    If you wish to install additional software for editing or other purposes, you may obtain sudo access with the password `mpanon`.
 2. Thereafter, we assume that you are in the main directory of the docker file.

 <!-- For running the docker file on your own machine,